Gapa00/ngram_trend_analyzer_interface/README.md

 - **Signal Heatmap**: Displays quarters that exceed statistical thresholds (green cells) for each criteria function.
 By default, values above 2 standard deviations (σ=2) are flagged.
 A quarter must be identified by a majority of enabled criteria functions to become a consensus point.
 - **Trend Zones**: Highlights periods of significant upward momentum (green shaded areas).
 These zones are identified through a two-step process: first by finding consensus points where multiple methods agree, then by analyzing the smoothed derivative pattern to expand these zones using z-score thresholding.
 - **Quarters List**: Shows the specific quarters within identified trend zones, representing time periods where the term demonstrates statistically significant growth patterns.

+### Future Improvements

+- Global Leaderboard of ngrams that show significant trend
+- Implementation of dynamic preprocessing instead of direct reading of the dataset from a file
+- Addition of larger ngrams (n>1)